adevandry/Spring-Training-Travel-Planner/README.md

 ## How It Works

-The application combines MLB Spring Training data with Google location services.
+The application combines MLB Spring Training data, stadium locations, Google Maps, and hotel search data to help fans plan trips around the games they want to attend.

 1. MLB schedule, team, and stadium data are loaded into the application.
 2. Users browse available Spring Training games.